Portrush: Events

 Portrush hosts an annual air show at the beginning of September.

-The Royal National Lifeboat Institution raft race is am annual event in which contestants must build a raft that can take them from the West Strand beach into Portrush Harbour.
-The event has been featured on Northern Ireland news broadcasts on several years and is a great credit to the RNLI's popularity locally.
+The Royal National Lifeboat Institution raft race is an annual event in which contestants must build a raft that can take them from the West Strand beach into Portrush Harbour.
+The event has been featured on Northern Ireland news broadcasts in several years.

 The North West 200 is a motorcycle road race following the triangular route around Portstewart, Coleraine and Portrush.
 Held every May, with events in various engine categories, it attracts crowds in excess of 150,000.

 Education

 The following schools are in Portrush: